aaronsaray/aaronsaray.com/_posts/2016-04-19-cc8-filtering-php.markdown

 tags:
 - php
 ---
-> This entry is republished from the original columns included years ago in the [PHP Architect](http://phparch.com) magazine.
-I really recommend purchasing the magazine to get timely articles, columns and PHP news.

-### Episode 8: filter_var to the Rescue!

 I like to think that I'm somewhat of a PHP purist.
 And, when I travel to user groups, one of my favorite talks to give is named "Tell Aaron What To Do."
 Basically, the goal is to solve two problems I pose using plain HTML and PHP.
 Oh, and do it with core PHP, no frameworks, no libraries, just plain vanilla PHP.
 At the end, I'll run a number of integration and security tests against the code the group has written to see if we were successful.

+### Episode 8: filter_var to the Rescue!

 > I don't have anything against frameworks.
 I've used Zend Framework as the basis for a number of projects.
 However, I find that too many people rely on frameworks for every single little thing, and that can be bad!
 >